xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 ### Grouped Query Attention Head

-More recently, <mark>grouped query attention</mark> is proposed to allow us to share the same Keys and Values by a group of attention heads (Query is not shared).
+More recently, <mark>grouped query attention</mark> is proposed to allow us to share the same Keys and Values among a group of attention heads (Query is not shared).
 This can help reduce the number of parameters that the model needs to train while preserve the accuracy of the prediction.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-19.png">